CARMEN LANE LLC | NSA 101 360.280.0888

 • Tribal Card

-BE READY FOR YOUR NOTARY APPOINTMENT :
+PLEASE BE READY FOR YOUR NOTARY:

-If you require me to handle your documents in addition to basic notarizations, document handling is an additional cost and must be discussed and arranged in advance. ("Document Handling" is where you require the the notary to receive, print, transport, hand-deliver, scan/email, or ship your notarized documents with tracking via UPS or FedEx.)
+If you require me to handle your documents in addition to performing notarizations, document handling is an additional cost and must be discussed and arranged in advance.
+"Document Handling" is where you require me to receive, print, transport, hand-deliver, scan, email, and/or ship your notarized documents with tracking via FedEx or UPS .
 Document handling fees start at $150 to $550+ depending on travel distance, notarizations, and page count.
-A return shipping label must be provided if you require me to return or forward these executed documents on your behalf.
+A prepaid FedEx or UPS shipping label must be provided if you require me to return or forward these executed documents on your behalf.

-DOCUMENTS I CAN NOTARIZE FOR YOU:
+DOCUMENTS I CAN NOTARIZE:

-DOCUMENTS I CANNOT NOTARIZE FOR YOU:
+DOCUMENTS I CANNOT NOTARIZE:

-DOCUMENTS I CANNOT NOTARIZE FOR YOU:
+DOCUMENTS I CANNOT NOTARIZE:

 • Acknowledgments